 The right of self-determination in regard to the question of membership in a state thus means: whenever the inhabitants of a particular territory, whether it be a single village, a whole district, or a series of adjacent districts, make it known, by a freely conducted plebiscite, that they no longer wish to remain united to the state to which they belong at the time, but wish either to form an independent state or to attach themselves to some other state, their wishes are to be respected and complied with.

 Obviously the explanation of anarcho-capitalism put forth here is simple and leaves much to be discussed (provision of public goods, interaction between governments, etc.).
 I won't pretend to have all of the answers to these questions or solutions to these problems.
 That’s not evidence that anything I’ve said up to this point is wrong, though.
 In fact, economics—properly understood—is a practice in which one acknowledges the fact that one person can't have solutions to certain kinds of complex problems, which is the job of markets made up of millions of entrepreneurs and arbitrageurs.
 Adam Smith wrote in 1776 about how a woolen coat gets made.
 Bastiat recognized that Paris gets fed daily without any one person being in charge.
 And Leonard Read regaled us with his classic “I, Pencil.”
 That one person cannot answer a question of "well how would X be provided or accomplished?" is by no means an admission that government should try to accomplish it by default.
-(An excellent place to start thinking about these problems is David Friedman's Machinery of Freedom, available for free in its entirety here.)
+(An excellent place to start thinking about these problems is David Friedman's Machinery of Freedom

 You Can Have Whatever You Like